llvm/llvm-foundation-www/content/docs/relicensing.md

 ## Individual Relicensing Agreement

-Individuals need to complete [a web form](https://goo.gl/forms/X4HiyYRcRHOnTSvC3) that we will use to drive the relicensing process.
+Individuals need to complete [a web form](https://goo.gl/forms/X4HiyYRcRHOnTSvC3) that we use to drive the relicensing process.
 Part of that form will prompt them with a DocuSign agreement that they can sign online to cover anything they personally contributed.
 It will also collect any companies or academic institutions that